skiadas/Calc2Course/notes/volumes_shell.md

 $$\pi\int_0^1 (1-y)^2 dy$$
 which we can compute to equal $\frac{\pi}{3}$.

 Now the Shell method is different.
-It will try to integrating along $x$ instead.
+It will try to integrating along the $x$-axis instead.
 To do that, imagine cutting the interval in $x$ into many tiny segments.
 One such segment would be going from say $x$ to $x+\Delta x$.
 The solid we are after that corresponds to this segment is the little area above this segment and below the $y=1-x$ line, which is roughly a rectangle with base $\Delta x$ and height $1-x$, but rotated around the $y$ axis.
 This results in effect in two cylinders, the outer and the inner, and we look at their differences:

 $$\pi (x+\Delta x)^2 (1-x) - \pi x^2 (1-x) = \pi(1-x)\left((x+\Delta x)^2-x^2\right)$$